xiix0/scam/README.md

-Q:	What do you call the money you pay to the government when
-	you ride into the country on the back of an elephant?
+Q:	What's tan and black and looks great on a lawyer?
-A:	A howdah duty.
+A:	A doberman.